Employment-Based Immigration Lawyer

 PERM Labor Certification (EB‑2 / EB‑3)

-Best for: Employer-sponsored roles that require a labor market test under PERM.
+Best for: Employer-sponsored roles that require a labor market test and a PERM labor certification from the Department of Labor (DOL).

 EB‑1B Outstanding Professors/Researchers

-Best for: University faculty and industry researchers with strong publications/citations and a qualifying job offer (tenure-track or comparable permanent research role).
+Best for: University faculty and industry researchers with at least 3 years of relevant research or teaching experience, strong publications, high citations record and a qualifying job offer (tenure-track or comparable permanent research role).

 Selected Case Results*